Energy Efficiency Network

 Daniela Stolarová

-Energy savings and climate policies are not very prominent topics in the Czech Republic.
+Energy savings and climate policies were not very prominent topics in the Czech Republic until the energy crisis.
 The flow of information between owners of public and municipal buildings, experts working in the energy industry and overarching bodies is limited.
 Cross-border cooperation of energy experts would help to overcome the persistent barriers regarding energy savings and efficiency projects in the Czech public sector.